namikiri/iserverd/README/README.0.txt

 -----=======OLD DATABASE CONVERTATION=======-------

-I've made utility called db_convert.
+I've made utility called iserver_db_convert.
 This program will convert your Micro$oft Access database to Postgress sql users database.
 First of all you'll need export Access database to text file with symbol ';' as delimiter.
 Open ICQSDB.mdb, highlight icqusers_tb table, then select menu file/export.
 In